Who Is The Productive Writer?

 Evernote introduced a program selecting candidates to become Evernote Community Leaders in countries around the world with the purpose of helping people experience the benefits of Evernote.
 In January 2017, they selected me to be an Evernote Community Leader in the city where I live.

 As well as writing about productivity here on my website and helping people as an Evernote Community Leader, I also provide my services as a freelance writer.
 I have been published in a sports magazine and currently contribute sports articles to two leading websites.
-My personal interests cover local history, craft beers, entrepreneurship.
-I have been published in an online flash fiction magazine.
-You can read my flash fiction and short stories on an additional site called LPN Fiction.

 The Productive Writers Future